The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 The Ride-Share Apps That Actually Show Up

 Uber and Lyft work great on Oahu.
-They're at the airport, they're in Waikiki, they're basically everywhere.
+They’re at the airport, they’re in Waikiki, they’re basically everywhere.
+Pick-up takes like 5-10 minutes.

 On Maui and the Big Island?
 They exist but only in town.
 You can get one from the airport or within Kona or Hilo.
-But if you're going somewhere remote, make sure you have a ride back because you might not find one.
+But if you’re going somewhere remote, make sure you have a ride back because you might not find one.
+I’ve heard stories of people stranded at South Point on the Big Island, refreshing their Uber app for an hour with zero drivers available.

-They work near the airport and in main towns, but the island is remote in parts, and you'll be waiting… or walking.
+On Kauai, Uber and Lyft are hit or miss.
+They work near the airport and in main towns, but the island is remote in parts, and you’ll be waiting… or walking.

-Pro tip: Holoholo is a new rideshare app that's Hawaii-only.
-Costs a bit more than Uber or Lyft, but you're supporting a local company instead of mainland shareholders.
-Some people care about that, some don't.
+You’re supporting a local company instead of mainland shareholders.
+Some people care about that, some don’t.
+Just putting it out there.

 Now let’s talk about the apps you’re probably carrying around that are completely useless here (and you should delete them right now to free up space for the ones that matter)…